akeneo/pim-helpcenter/content/md/productivity/get-started-with-the-rules-engine.md

 ## Copy

-The `Copy` action enables you to copy an attribute value into another one.
+The `Copy` action enables you to copy an attribute value in another one.

 The expected values are:
  - `from_field`: the code of the attribute to be copied